a1800mod/docs-en/tutorials/sounds.md

 <img  src="./img/name_soundbanks.png">

 This id needs also to be put as the wwiseid in the soundbank.
-Minimal Soundbanktemplate (made by serp):
+Minimal Soundbanktemplate (made by Serp):

 ```xml
 <ModOp Type="addNextSibling" GUID="235864">